The Role of Fashion

 Fashion knows no specific definition or restriction.
 There is no denying the fact that fashion has established a significant and influential presence in our lives.

 Everyone has his or her sense of style.
 We set our trends by wearing what we look good and feel comfortable in.
-Some like to keep it simple, whereas others love attention.
+Some like to keep it simple, whereas others love attention and Lo-Fi Samples.

 Fashion helps mold culture.
 Different cultures hail from different parts of the world.
 Each region has a particular dress code and style that reflect the area’s culture, religion, and customs.
 From your age group to your demographic needs to your cultural influence, every factor plays a role in the advent of a new fashion trend.